PREPARING FOR THE FUTURE

 Yes.
 Registered voters may request a mailed absentee ballot ahead of election day through the Franklin County Auditor’s Office.
 The first day that voters can request a mailed absentee ballot is August 27.
 Ballots will be mailed starting October 17.

-request form and return it to the auditor’s office.
+To receive a mailed absentee ballot, complete a request form and return it to the auditor’s office.
 The deadline to request a mailed ballot is October 21.
 Ballots must be received by the auditor’s office before the polls close at 8:00 p.m. on election day (November 5) to be considered for counting.

 In-person absentee voting begins October 16 at the Franklin County Auditor's Office in Hampton and Butler County Auditor's Office in Allison weekdays during regular business hours until November 4.